DualCoder/vgpu_unlock/README.md

 ## Description

-This tool enables the use of Geforce and Quadro GPUs with the NVIDIA vGPU software.
-NVIDIA vGPU normally only supports a few datacenter Tesla and professional Quadro GPUs by design, but not consumer graphics cards through a software limitation.
+This tool enables the use of Geforce and Quadro GPUs with the NVIDIA vGPU graphics virtualization technology.
+NVIDIA vGPU normally only supports a few datacenter Teslas and professional Quadro GPUs by design, but not consumer graphics cards through a software limitation.
 This vgpu_unlock tool aims to remove this limitation, thus enabling most Maxwell, Pascal, Volta (untested), and Turing based GPUs to use the vGPU technology.
 Ampere support is currently a work in progress.

 A community maintained Wiki written by Krutav Shah with a lot more information is [available here.](https://docs.google.com/document/d/1pzrWJ9h-zANCtyqRgS7Vzla0Y8Ea2-5z2HEi4X75d2Q/edit?usp=sharing)